travistangvh/ChatGPT-Data-Science-Prompts/README.md

 ## 32. Translate Python to R
 Credit: [@svpino](https://twitter.com/svpino)
 > Prompt: I want you to act as a code translator.
-Can you please convert the following code from python to R? `[Insert code]`
+Can you please convert the following code from Python to R? `[Insert code]`

 ## 33. Translate R to Python
 Credit: [@svpino](https://twitter.com/svpino)
 > Prompt: I want you to act as a code translator.
-Can you please convert the following code from R to python? `[Insert code]`
+Can you please convert the following code from R to Python? `[Insert code]`

 # EXPLAIN CONCEPTS
 ## 34. Explain to Five-Year-Old